samskivert/jmustache/README.md

     Mustache.compiler().nullValue("what").compile(tmpl).execute(map);
     // throws MustacheException when executing the template because doesNotExist cannot be resolved

+### Sections

+Sections are not affected by the `nullValue()` or `defaultValue()` settings.
+Their behavior is governed by a separate configuration: `strictSections()`.

-Note that section behavior deviates from the above specification (for historical reasons and because it's kind of useful).
-By default, a section that is not resolvable or resolves to null will be omitted (and conversely, an inverse section that is not resolvable or resolves to null will be included).
-If you use `defaultValue()`, this behavior is preserved.
-If you use `nullValue()`, sections that refer to an unresolvable variable will now throw an exception (sections that refer to a resolvable, but null-valued variable, will behave as before).
+By default, a section that is not resolvable or which resolves to `null` will be omitted (and conversely, an inverse section that is not resolvable or resolves to `null` will be included).
+If you use `strictSections(true)`, sections that refer to an unresolvable value will always throw an exception.
+Sections that refer to a resolvable but `null` value never throw an exception, regardless of the `strictSections()` setting.

 Extensions
 ==========